Anomalous scaling in an age-dependent branching model: Discussion

+Future work should consider the inclusion of extinction processes into the model.
+This is a realistic element that would open the possibility of an additional critical behavior (the transition between growth and extinction) known to alter tree topology \cite{Harris1963,Newman1999,DeLosRios2001,HernandezGarcia2010,Becker2014}.
+Why evolution should be poised at the critical point deserves further investigation \cite{Bak:1993,Sole:1996}.
+Analyses and comparison of branch length distributions are worth pursuing.
+Although branch length data of phylogenies are not as reliable as their topological structure \cite{BarracloughNeePhylogeneticsAndSpeciation2001}, improvements are rapidly accumulating (see e.g. Ref.~\cite{Venditti2010}).

-This work has been supported by the European Commission NEST Pathfinder initiative on Complexity through project EDEN (Contract 043251), by MICINN and FEDER through project FISICOS (FIS2007-60327) and by VolkswagenStiftung through contract I~/~82~719.
+\acknowledgments We thank Alejandro Herrada, Stephan Steigele and Joan Pons for valuable discussions regarding biological evolution.
+This work has been supported by MINECO (Spain) and FEDER (EU) through projects INTENSE@COSYP (FIS2012-30634) and MODASS (FIS2011-24785), and by VolkswagenStiftung through contract I~/~82~719.